akh5l/chip-8-interpreter/README.md

 # Chip-8 Virtual Console Interpreter in C

-An implementation of the Chip-8 virtual console in C, using SDL3.
+A feature-complete implementation of the Chip-8 virtual console written in C, using SDL3 for display, input and sound.

 ## Download and build:
 ```bash